AdityaGirdhar/Sight-Swipe/README.md

 ## Installation

-To setup the system for development on your local machine, please follow the instructions below:
+To setup the system for development on your local machine, please follow the instructions below :

 1. Clone the repository to your machine